Ascot railway station, Brisbane

 Ascot railway station is located on the Pinkenba line in Queensland, Australia.
 It serves the Brisbane suburb of Ascot adjacent to Eagle Farm Racecourse.

 History

 Ascot station opened on 3 September 1882 as Hendra Siding coinciding with that of the Pinkenba railway line.
 It was later renamed Racecourse and eventually renamed as Ascot.
 The line was electrified on 6 February 1988.
 All passenger services on the line were suspended on 27 September 1993 as part of a statewide rationalisation of the rail network with the closing or suspending of under-utilised or unprofitable rail lines.
 Trains continued to serve Ascot when major race events were held.

 Passenger services resumed on 27 January 1998, but only as far as Doomben with bus connections to the other abandoned stations.

 Heritage listing

 A combined entry for Eagle Farm Racecourse and Ascot Railway Station was listed in the Queensland Heritage Register in 2004.

 Services

-Ascot station is served by all stops Doomben line services from Doomben to Roma Street, Park Road and Cleveland.
+Ascot station is served by two trains per hour off-peak on weekdays, with services calling at all stations towards, Roma Street, Boggo Road (formerly Park Road) and Cleveland.

+It is on the Doomben line.
+From June 1 2025, Sunday and public holiday services began running with hourly services running between 7:58am and 7:59pm.